Inside $US31.5 billion Ferrero Rocher heir Giovanni Ferrero's family tragedies

 Ferrero was founded by Ferrero's grandfather and great uncle Pietro and Giovanni Ferrero in Alba in Italy in 1946.

-At the time, Italy's economy was tanking as a result of World War 2, and Ferrero was looking for a cheaper alternative to chocolate when he developed a mix of hazelnut oil, coconut butter, molasses and a bit of cocoa dubbed "Giandujot" and later "Supercrema".
+At the time, Italy's economy was tanking as a result of World War II, and Ferrero was looking for a cheaper alternative to chocolate when he developed a mix of hazelnut oil, coconut butter, molasses and a bit of cocoa dubbed "Giandujot" and later "Supercrema".

-It was an instant hit, but just three years later Ferrero died of a heart attack at just 51.
+It was an instant hit, but just three years later Pietro Ferrero died of a heart attack at just 50.

 In 1957 the elder Giovanni Ferrero was also killed by a heart attack at 52, leaving Pietro Ferrero's young son Michele to run the company.